July 22, 2018...the first stone run

-an area right off the carport was always wet and everything always sunk, squishing in the mud, not to mention the mud tracked into the house.
-All i needed was some stone…
+An area right off the carport was always wet and everything always sunk, squishing in the mud, not to mention the mess that tracked into the house.
+All I needed was some stone…

-Sometime in the next couple months, we were visiting our friends in Ila, ga, near Athens, and they said, “Hey, we have this scrap stone yard you have to see.”
+We were visiting our friends in Ila, GA, near Athens, and they said, “Hey, we have this scrap stone yard you have to see.”
 My eyes lit up…let’s go!

 We picked up these pieces on our first stone run, July 22, 2018, almost a year after I moved to Atlanta.